Amitkr001/PayMe/README.md

 ## Database Transactions

-The PayTM Clone project implements MongoDB Transactions to ensure data consistency and reliability.
+The PayMe project implements MongoDB Transactions to ensure data consistency and reliability.
 Transactions follow the ACID properties of databases, ensuring that transactions are either fully completed and committed or reverted back in case of issues, thus preventing inconsistencies in the database.

 ## Contributions

-Contributions to the PayTM Clone project are welcome!
+Contributions to the PayMe project are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-Thank you for using PayTM Clone!
+Thank you for using PayMe!
 Happy Coding! 🚀